bnb-chain/greenfield-cmd/README.md

 ```
 ### Precautions

-1. The private key of the account has to be configured in config file
+1. The user need to use "gen-key" command to generate a keystore file first.
+The command need run with --keystore if the keystore is not the default file path(key.json).

-2. The operator account should have enough balance before sending request to greenfield
+2. The operator account should have enough balance before sending request to greenfield.

 3. The cmd tool has ability to intelligently select the correct SP with the info of bucket name and object name in command.

 4. The "gnfd://" is a fixed prefix which representing the greenfield resources

-5. The command need run with --keystore if the keystore is not the default file path(key.json).
-The content of the keystore file is the encrypted private key information.

 ### Examples

 #### Generate Keystore

+The content of the keystore file is the encrypted private key information.
 Assuming that the current private key hex string  is written in clear text in the file key.txt and the password is stored in the file password.txt,
 the following command can be used to generate a keystore file called key.json:
 ```
 // generate keystore key.json